Manitoba · MB

 What rebates are available for heat pumps in Manitoba?

 Manitoba residents can stack up to $1,500 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-Manitoba Hydro Power Smart financing for heat pumps and dual-fuel systems Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+Manitoba Hydro Power Smart financing for heat pumps and dual-fuel systems Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and Manitoba-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in Manitoba's climate?